camanjj/heroku-buildpack-php-tyler/README.md

 Push deploy your app and you should see Nginx, mcrypt, and PHP being bundled.

 ### Declaring Dependencies using Composer
-[Composer][] is the de fecto dependency manager for PHP, similar to Bundler in Ruby.
+[Composer][] is the de facto dependency manager for PHP, similar to Bundler in Ruby.

 - Declare your dependencies in `composer.json`; see [docs][cdocs] for syntax and other details.
 - Run `php composer.phar install` *locally* at least once to generate a `composer.lock` file.
 Make sure both `composer.json` and `composer.lock` files are committed into version control.